Protected ReadonlybitProtected ReadonlyfirstProtected ReadonlyisProtected ReadonlylastReturns the IP version as a number.

 A boolean indicating whether the IP address is within the CIDR range, or

-if cidrStr
+null if cidrStr is invalid.

 Returns the stringified form of this IP or CIDR block in a lengthened format.

-option set to 'long'
+option set to 'long'.

-capitalize: boolean = falseWhether to capitalize the output.
+Optionalcapitalize: boolean = falseWhether to capitalize the output.

 A properly formatted string representation of the IP or CIDR.